jlord/old-site/blog/osos-talk.md

 **Work for free is not enough**

-Open source is too important to have it solely be free work in spare time—make it a viable way to earn a living for more people by providing paid internships, contracting out people who are already donating a lot of time to your project, by choosing a way to donate to the projects your company depends on.
+Open source is too important to have it solely be free work in spare time—make it a viable way to earn a living for more people by proving paid internships, contracting out people who are already donating a lot of time to your project, by choosing a way to donate to the projects your company depends on.

 ### Community